-So, in general in Malaysia for a positive point, first thing is I sleep without fear.
+So, in general, in Malaysia, for a positive point, the first thing is I sleep without fear.
 This is the best positive in being in Malaysia.
-Because when I used to in Myanmar, I do not know what time the military will come, and what time they are going to kill me, and what time they are going to beat me, what time they are going to call me for forced labour.....I want to give you an example.
-There is one cobra and another one is a scorpion.
+Because when I used to in Myanmar, I do not know what time the military will come, and what time they are going to kill me, and what time they are going to beat me, what time they are going to call me for forced labour...I want to give you an example.
+There is one cobra, and another one is a scorpion.
 Being in Myanmar is under the cobra.
 Being in Malaysia is under the scorpion.
 Both are biting, but the fear, the biting of the cobra is more.
 (FGDCS4-P1)

-Next, as a positive aspect of life for the Rohingya in Malaysia, participants were grateful to be able to live in Malaysia, and this was especially expressed by the older Rohingya men.
+Next, as a positive aspect of life for the Rohingya in Malaysia, participants expressed gratitude for being able to live in Malaysia, a sentiment that was especially evident among the older Rohingya men.